 Albania is a priority country of Switzerland’s transition cooperation with Eastern Europe.
-Over the past 20 years, the country has transitioned to a market economy showing steady growth.
+Over the past 20 years, the country has transitioned to a market economy.
 One of SECO’s main areas of support is Albania’s economic and fiscal policy.
-It also works to improve the framework conditions for local SMEs and helps to develop urban infrastructure and public utilities.
+It also works to improve the framework conditions for local enterprises and helps to develop urban infrastructure and public utilities.

 Reforms driven by EU accession plans

-Albania faces various challenges.
-First, it needs to improve the economic framework and, in particular, reduce high public debt.
-It also has to increase the quality of public services, strengthen local authorities and create more jobs, especially for young people.
-The country faces some serious environmental issues, for instance poor air quality and inadequate waste management.
+Albania faces various challenges: there is a need to improve the economic framework conditions and, in particular, reduce high public debt and strengthen local authorities.
+The quality of public services is low and the country needs to create more jobs, especially for young people.
+The country further faces some serious environmental issues, for instance poor air quality and inadequate waste management.

 What are SECO’s objectives?

-SECO supports Albania in reforming the way it manages its public funds.
-This includes making the accounting more transparent and managing debt more efficiently.
-This work covers also municipalities, which have recently received more responsibilities from the central government.
-SECO is also supporting Albania to improve the investment climate and make its private sector more competitive.
+SECO supports Albania in reforming the way it manages its public funds by making accounting more transparent and managing debt more efficiently.
+This includes municipalities, which have recently received more responsibilities from the central government.
+SECO also helps Albania to improve the investment climate and make its private sector more competitive.

 SECO is working to improve public services at a local level.
 It helps the authorities deliver an affordable and reliable supply of running water and build an efficient sanitation and waste management system.
 SECO also contributes to improving energy security.
-It encourages the use of different fuels and helps to safeguard a more reliable and efficient supply of energy from existing sources.
+It encourages the use of renewable energy and helps to safeguard a more reliable and efficient supply of energy from existing sources.

-From 2018 to 2021, a total of some CHF 105 million is earmarked for Swiss transition cooperation with Albania, of which around CHF 38 million is from SECO.
+From 2022 to 2025, a total of some CHF 105 million is foreseen for Swiss transition cooperation with Albania.
+SECO will contribute around CHF 40 million.